 At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause and location of your disc bulge.
 After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the disc bulge, and provide you with recommendations to lower your risk for possible reoccurrences.

-Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerve.
+Our doctor will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerve.
 Symptoms resulting from the pain, from other nerves in the affected area, may begin to decrease as well.

 Intersegmental traction involves the use of a special chiropractic table.
 This specific table includes rollers that will roll along the sides of the spinal column, allowing blood to flow through the tight muscles and ligaments.
 As this occurs, the muscles and ligaments loosen up and relax more; in addition, your spine will become more mobile.
 This type of treatment is effective with healing disc bulges, along with sciatic nerve pain and herniated discs.